htcondor/htcondor/docs/man-pages/condor_ssh_to_job.rst

 *ssh* sessions may be created to the same job at the same time.
-Resource consumption of the *sshd* process and all processes spawned by it are monitored by the *condor_starter* as though these processes belong to the job, so any policies such as ``PREEMPT`` that enforce a limit on resource consumption also take into account resources consumed by the *ssh* session.
+Resource consumption of the *sshd* process and all processes spawned by it are monitored by the *condor_starter* as though these processes belong to the job, so any policies such as :macro:`PREEMPT` that enforce a limit on resource consumption also take into account resources consumed by the *ssh* session.